rambasnet/DevEnvSetup/VSCode/VSCode-Git-README.md

-# Using Git with Visual Studio Code
+# Using Git

+- Git can be used with various Graphical User Interface (GUI)-based applications or using Command Line Interface (CLI)
 - VS Code provides GUI interface to work with your git repository
 - GUI interface makes it easy to work with git repository (e.g. add, commit, push, pull, etc.)
-- commandline is an alternative and this document provides instructions for both GUI and Command line interface of git
+- command line is an alternative and this document provides instructions for both GUI and Command line interface of git
+- Git must be configured, before the GUI or CLI can be used to work with your repository

-## Use Git GUI Interface on VS Code
+## Git GUI Interface on VS Code

 1. open VS Code on your system
     - Note that Windows WSL Ubuntu must have Remote-WSL extension installed to access files from Windows as well as WSL Ubuntu